itthinx/groups-blog-protect/readme.txt

 == Description ==

 The plugin protects a site so that only members can access its pages.

+Suitable for site lockdowns, private sites and sites that are under construction.

 It allows to redirect visitors to a particular page or to the WordPress login.